Planned Parenthood sues to stop South Dakota abortion rule

-SIOUX FALLS, S.D.
-(AP) — A federal lawsuit filed Wednesday by Planned Parenthood aims to prevent the state of South Dakota from implementing a new rule for medical abortions that would make the state one of the hardest places in the nation to get abortion pills.
+SIOUX FALLS — A federal lawsuit filed Wednesday by Planned Parenthood aims to prevent the state of South Dakota from implementing a new rule for medical abortions that would make the state one of the hardest places in the nation to get abortion pills.

 The rule approved by lawmakers earlier this month requires women to return to a doctor to receive the second of two drugs used to carry out a medication abortion.
 Usually women receive both drugs in one visit, taking the second medication at home.
 The regulation is expected to go into effect later this month.